When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 The benefits of houseplants cannot be overstated.
 Houseplants clean the air.
 Houseplants actually breathe.
 They take in carbon dioxide and breathe out oxygen.
 People and animals take in oxygen and breathe out carbon dioxide.
 By bringing plants into your home, you're creating a symbiotic relationship, filtering the air, creating fresh oxygen, and beautifying your home.
 Here are some good houseplants you may want to consider:

-Aloe Plant - the Aloe plant is a great choice because it's pleasant to look at and it's easy to care for, but it has some other great attributes:
+Aloe Plant - the Aloe plant is an excellent choice because it's pleasant to look at and it's easy to care for, but it has some other great attributes:

 Rubber Tree - Rubber trees clean the air, thrive in poor lighting, do well in cooler climates, and require minimal care.
 They also efficiently remove toxins from the air.